-Based on EJSM standards, CEC staff has identified four of the six communities where these projects are located as high-risk communities.
+Based on EJSM standards, CEC staff has identified Fresno and Oroville, where these projects are located, as high-risk communities.
 These communities are at a higher risk of adverse health effects from pollution.
 However, staff found no indication that the CTP-funded projects identified in this LHI Report would negatively affect community health.
 Staff does not anticipate a significant increase in local pollutants, and the project awardees identify no major construction that would generate criteria emissions or pollutants.
-In fact, these proposed projects may create a net benefit for the surrounding communities, by reducing harmful criteria air pollutants, toxic air contaminants, and greenhouse gases (GHGs) that contribute to climate change.
+In fact, these proposed projects may create a net benefit for the surrounding communities, by reducing harmful criteria air pollutants, toxic air contaminants, and GHGs that contribute to climate change.